JonFD4/Sheldons-army/README.md

 # Rock Paper Scissors Lizard and Spock.
 ## Project DESCRIPTION:
-Scenario: A social club (The Sheldon Cooper's of the world) want a simple website that invites people to join them.
+Scenario: A social club (The Sheldon's Army) want a simple website that invites people to join them.
 Aside from a website that represents them and their interest on astrophysics, they want to have a fun simple game.

 The idea from this game is inspired from the Big Bang theory tv show and for that it is targeted towards individuals interested in the show.
-Especially, those who are a fan of Sheldon Cooper, the originator of this game.
+Especially, those who are a fan of Sheldon Cooper, the one who popularized this game.

-The game is a modification of the original rock, paper, scissors. it includes lizard and spock, a character from the start trek franchise. therefore, the game aims to draw people interested in big bang theory, Sheldon Cooper and other characters, and Star Trek.
+The game is a modification of the original rock, paper, scissors.
+It includes lizard and spock, a character from the start trek franchise.
+Therefore, the game aims to draw people interested in big bang theory, Sheldon Cooper and other characters, and Star Trek.

 ### Deployment.